damaclab/Co-existence-Pattern-Recognition-SaltMarsh-and-Mangrove/README.md

 The whole framework has been depicted in 3 parts.
 After data gathering and preprocessing, the next steps are summarised in Stage A and Stage B.

 <img src="preprocessing.png" width="500" height="250">
+<figcaption>Contrary to popular belief, Lorem Ipsum is not simply random text.
+It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.</figcaption>

  <img src="stageA_flowchart.png" width="500" height="500">